-In solidarity with their undocumented peers, several members of Fresno Boys and Men of Color (BMOC), which is coordinated by YLI, urged the Fresno Unified School Board to adopt a Safe Place School District policy that would restrict the ability of ICE to enter district property.
+In solidarity with their undocumented peers, several members of Fresno Boys and Men of Color (BMOC) and Fresno BHC partners, which is coordinated by YLI, urged the Fresno Unified School Board to adopt a Safe Place School District policy that would restrict the ability of ICE to enter district property.

 Amidst the hundreds of residents and students who packed the school board meeting, were many youth leaders from Fresno BMOC raising their voices to urge the leadership of Fresno Unified to adopt the policy.